-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Women's History Month » Women's History Month 2011 » Women's History Month 2011: Beatrice Camp
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Women's History Month » Women's History Month 2011 » Women's History Month 2011: Beatrice Camp

 Beatrice Camp is U.S. Consul General in Shanghai, the 34th person to serve in this position since 1844 and the first woman.
 She started her career at the Embassy in Beijing with subsequent assignments in Thailand, Hungary, and Sweden.
 During Washington postings, Ms. Camp managed international information programs for Europe, coordinated educational exchange and advising programs worldwide, and served as U.S. Information Agency desk officer for Southeast Asia.